Remember going to the swimming pool as a kid? It was nothing but fun in the sun, with inflatable rafts, dive rings, and

-No doubt you had visions of these memories when you made the decision to install a swimming pool in your landscape — but you also know there’s a lot more to having a backyard swimming pool than simply enjoying a dip on a warm, sunny day.
+No doubt you had visions of these memories when you made the decision to install a new pool in your landscape — but you also know there’s a lot more to having a backyard inground swimming pool than simply enjoying a dip on a warm, sunny day.

 There’s a lot of responsibility that goes with swimming pool maintenance!

 The average cost of pool maintenance will vary depending on the size of your pool, material, and type of pool, as well as how regularly you use it.
 And, as you’ll see, pool maintenance costs involve more than just money.
 We’re talking about your valuable TIME!

-How much time, effort and cost is involved all depend on being equipped with the right tools for the job — and being willing to take the necessary preventive steps.
+How much time, effort and cost are involved all depend on being equipped with the right tools for the job — and being willing to take the necessary preventive steps.

 We’ve got some general guidelines for the time commitment that swimming pool maintenance will require, regularly, seasonally and annually.

 DIY Swimming Pool Cleaning and Maintenance

 Every week throughout the swimming season, you’ll need to be outside regularly checking for cloudy water, alkalinity, pool chemicals and chlorine levels with a test kit.
-Depending on your pool’s chemical levels, you’ll need to purchase and balance the chemicals.
+Depending on your pool’s water levels, you’ll need to purchase and balance the chemicals with chlorine tablets.
 (Proper chemical balance in your swimming pool water is paramount — improper balances can ruin vinyl liner or plaster finish in as little as one to two years!)

 You can expect to spend anywhere from four to six hours every week on your swimming pool maintenance, which adds up to 16 to 24 hours every month.

-Opening your pool for the season can take up to eight hours in itself, from removing the cover, cleaning and storing it, to filling the pool, cleaning the filter, starting up the pump and doing the initial chemical checks.
+Opening your inground or above ground pool for the season can take up to eight hours in itself, from removing the cover, cleaning and storing it, filling the pool, cleaning the filter, starting up the pump and doing the initial water chemistry checks.